everx-labs/ever-appkit-js/README.md

 There are some situations where running the contract on the blockchain is not acceptable:
 - Writing a tests for developing contract.
 - Emulating execution for an existing account to detect failure reason or to calculate estimated fees.
-- Getting information from an existing account if it has a so called get methods.
+- Getting information from an existing account by running its get methods.

-In this case we can play with an account on the TVM included in TON SDK client library:
+In this cases we can play with an account on the TVM included in TON SDK client library:

 ```ts
 const hello = new Account(Hello, {signer});